theharmeetsingh/testrepo/README.md

 # testrepo

-## Adding some random text to the repository
+## Adding some random text to the read me file.

+This is a read me file.